ccn-ccn/MyNetworkSocial/README.md

 ## **Recommendation Algorithm**

 MyNetwork uses a recommendation system engineered to promote genuine discovery and creator monetization.
-The MyNetwork algorithm represents a fundamental shift from engagement-driven to intent-driven content discovery, creating a healthier digital environment while maximizing monetization opportunities.
+The MyNetwork algorithm represents a shift from engagement-driven to intent-driven content discovery, creating a healthier digital environment while maximizing monetization opportunities.
 User's recommendations are shaped by their own actions, not network popularity.

 ## Recommendation Priority